Iced Out Audemars

-"Iced Out Audemars" is a song by American rapper Pop Smoke, featuring rapper Dafi Woo, from the deluxe version of the former's posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020).
-The song was written by Pop Smoke, who is credited under his legal name of Bashar Jackson, alongside John Stevens, Khadafi Julio, and its lead producer Rico Beats.
+"Iced Out Audemars" is a song by American rapper Pop Smoke featuring fellow American rapper Dafi Woo, from the deluxe version of the former's first posthumous album and debut studio album, Shoot for the Stars, Aim for the Moon (2020).
+The song was written by the rappers alongside producer Rico Beats and additional producer BigBroLGND.
 A drill track, the lyrics see Pop Smoke and Dafi Woo celebrating over the finer things and expressing their love for Dior, among other designer jewelry.

 A remix of the song that features Lil Wayne was released on October 15, 2020.
 For the lyrics of the remix, Lil Wayne replaces Dafi Woo and pays homage to Pop Smoke after he died in a home invasion on February 19, 2020.
 The remix of "Iced Out Audemars" received positive reviews from music critics, with a number of them praising Lil Wayne's verse.

 Background and release

-The song was written by Pop Smoke and Dafi Woo, known under their respective real names of Bashar Jackson and Khadafi Julio, alongside L3gion and Rico Beats.
-The latter of the four solely handled the song's production, while L3gion handled additional production.
 "Iced Out Audemars" was released on the deluxe version of Pop Smoke's posthumous debut studio album Shoot for the Star, Aim for the Moon, as the twenty-fourth track on July 20, 2020.
 A snippet of a remix featuring American rapper Lil Wayne surfaced online on October 5, 2020.
 The remix was later released on October 15, 2020.